The Birds Don't Sing: Background

-According to Pusha T, the song was built from his conversation with Pharrell about his mother's death.
-Pharrell's father was undergoing kidney dialysis, and Pusha expressed guilt at constantly pushing his mother to stay healthy as she went through the same process, when she was ready to live out her life.
+According to Pusha T, the song was built from his conversation with Williams about the death of his mother, Mildred Thornton, who died in November 2021.
+At the time, Williams' father was undergoing kidney dialysis, and Pusha expressed guilt at constantly pushing his mother to stay healthy as she went through the same process, when she was ready to live out her life.
 Pusha noted that his brother Malice had said, "You think the birds are singing, but they're really screeching in pain."
 Malice came up with the title, which was inspired by writer and activist Maya Angelou's 1969 autobiography I Know Why the Caged Bird Sings.
-Pusha also stated that everyone in the office was crying when they recorded the song.
-The song was first previewed at a Louis Vuitton fashion show on June 18, 2024.
+Four months following Mildred's death, their father, Gene Elliot Thornton Sr., died in March 2022.